• Home

 I love how personal a silver pattern is to someone.
 Especially when it has been passed down in generations throughout a family.
 There is nothing I love more than watching folks take pride in their heirlooms.
 (Well, okay, that is sort of a lie because when they don't take pride, they sell it and then I can buy it so....)

-There are TON of different silver patterns.
+There are a TON of different silver patterns.
 With the help of both Southern Living and Replacements.com, below is a comprehensive list of the most popular patterns.

 by Wallace

-It was first created in 1941 and is still active today.
+It was first created in 1941 and is still active today

 by Gorham

-Old Master
+Old Master Silver Pattern by Towle

 by Towle

-The pattern was introduce din 1942.
+The pattern was introduced in 1942

 by International